OrdinaryMagician/stinger_m/ProtoNotes.md

  - Undocumented, shape-wise it's reminiscent of the Bigman's guns, so I'm going to repurpose it as pretty much that.
  - Texture made from scratch, some handpainting plus detail textures and various overlays from Mine.utx just for kicks.
+Doesn't look very good and needs improvement.
  - It's big.
 Pretty much as big as a Redeemer, so you need two hands to use it.
  - Fires exploding boolets.
 Altfire is a rapid fire mode with a lot of recoil.
  - Came up with a name for it.
  - Ammo models were improvised by editing the unused sconce part of the Jclip1 texture.
+ - It is likely that this wasn't a weapon meant for Unreal, but oh well.

 ### Bonesaw? / Razorclaw